 - i.
 All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+Whilst there is and can be no Policy responsibility and/ or liability for a roof covering performance life of 60 years or less, roof coverings shall be designed and constructed so they have an intended life of not less than 15 years.